Property ID : Eutaw1214

 Given that the structure contributes to the history of the neighborhood and that the property is located within an historic district, the renovation is subject to CHAP approval and potentially qualifies for (a) federal historic rehabilitation tax credits that return 20% of every dollar spent on construction costs, and (b) a freeze for 10 years on the Baltimore City Property Taxes.
 The current property tax assessment is for $428,500 resulting in an annual property tax bill of just over $10,000.

 The floor plans (see below under “Property Attachments”) were drawn in 2009.
 These plans need to be updated to comply with current building codes.
-Baltimore’s new zoning code, which takes effect June 5, 2017, has more relaxed parking requirements for historic rehab properties than the old zoning code.
+Baltimore’s new zoning code has more relaxed parking requirements for historic rehab properties than the old zoning code.
 The new zoning code requires parking only to the extent that it is feasible and does not disrupt the historic character of the Property.
+It may be possible to obtain approval from the Board of Municipal Zoning Appeals (BMZA) for more than 20 apartments.

 State Center Development (one block to the south of this property) is changing because the previous iteration was not financially sustainable (https://www.statecenter.org/).
 Given the massive (28 acre) and strategically desirable site (at the junction of the subway, the light rail, and easy connection to I-95 and I-83), the next iteration is sure to be in the near future.
 The Bolton Hill Community is one of the strongest neighborhoods in Baltimore City (http://boltonhill.org/) and MICA (The Maryland Institute College of Art https://www.mica.edu/ ) is among the top-5 art institutions in the United States, adding institutional strength and stability to this desirable location.

-Many properties needing complete rehab in the mid-section of Baltimore City sell for $50+ per square foot.
+Many properties needing complete rehab in Baltimore’s popular historic neighborhoods sell for $50-$60 per square foot.
 Developers can see value in this offering at only $43 per square foot of building area.
 The terrace level, with 9-foot ceiling heights and at grade rear entrances, offers usable and rentable area to this project.

 $1,000,000 Offering Price